Wireless Set Number 10: Radiotelephony

 All of these problems are reduced by moving to shorter wavelengths.
 There was considerable experimentation in the immediate pre-war era with newer vacuum tubes that could operate in the very-high frequency (VHF) band.
 AT&T led a number of these efforts, including a system operating at 150 MHz.
 This allowed the signal to be more tightly focused, and the increased bandwidth allowed a dozen lines to be carried on the signal using the same equipment used to multiplex calls into the existing landline network.
-Even at this early time, Bell Labs noted that the system would be much more effective in centimetre wavelengths, and produced an illustration of a system using horn antennas that could carry hundreds of calls.
+Even at this early time, Bell Labs noted that the system would be much more effective in centimeter wavelengths, and produced an illustration of a system using horn antennas that could carry hundreds of calls.
 Further experiments were curtailed by the start of the war.

+Higher frequency systems had been experimented with, but were significantly limited by the low power of the microwave tubes of the era.
+A experimental 1931 system across the English Channel produced only 0.5 W of output, and was not used commercially.
+A commercial system followed in 1935, but while the 300 MHz frequency were considered microwaves at the time, today these would be known as UHF.
+Several similar experiments were also carried out in Germany, primarily by Telefunken, but they were stymied by low power levels and their multi-channel system was never successfully developed.
+By the end of World War II they had built out a network, eventually reaching 70,000 km, using single-channel links and very tall antennas.